-At the beginning of the book, where he is being described to Anne, who has been away, her friend says the reason Meredith hadn’t gotten a “town” (to preach in before now) was that he was so “moony and absent-minded”.
+At the beginning of the book, he is being described to Anne, who has been away.
+Her friend says the reason Meredith hadn’t gotten a “town” (to preach in before now) was that he was so “moony and absent-minded”.
 This is saying it nicely.
-(Moony is an old-fashioned term defined as “dreamy and unaware of one’s surroundings ”).
+(Moony is an old-fashioned term defined as “dreamy and unaware of one’s surroundings”).

 - “Walks about in his study in a day-dream”

 - Forgets to go to prayer meetings and officiate at weddings, where at one he turned up at the last minute in his carpet slippers.

 - Reads the ceremony for a funeral without noticing the error until the bride faints and the groom giggles.

 “He belongs to the sect of dreamers,” the Montgomery writes.